yetnt/jaiva/README.md

 | `"` (double qoutes)    | `$"`            |
 | `$`                    | `$$`            |

-> [!WARNING]
-> I have no fucking clue why this happens.
-But if you want to use a ! character in a string you always have to escape it.
-> Or else some weird ahh infinite recursion will happen and Java will throw a Stack Overflow error.
-This probably has something to do with
-> how i check whether or not ! is the terminating character, but just escape it to be safe.

 #### idk

 This is a constant and value which is used to represent nothingness.